-- laboratory blood test changes in people with congestive heart failure.
-Some people with congestive heart failure who take valsartan, one of the medicines in EXFORGE, have changes in blood tests including increased potassium and decreased kidney function.
+- laboratory blood test changes in people with heart failure.
+Some people with heart failure who take valsartan, 1 of the medicines in EXFORGE, have changes in blood tests including increased potassium and decreased kidney function.

 The most common side effects of EXFORGE include: